The Philips CD-i 370 was the third and last portable Philips CDi player. It was introduced in 1996.

 Furthermore the 370 had a (for its time) high quality full colour LCD panel.

 Appearance and use cases

 All portable CD-i players were intended for the professional market.
-In its advertisements for the 370, Philips therefore did not focus on the everyday consumer, but instead the businessman that wanted a portable device to display his business presentations.
-With this specific use case in mind the device could easily be hooked up to TV’s and projectors via the Video and S-Video output.
+In its advertisements for the 370, Philips therefore did not focus on the everyday consumer, but instead the businessman who wanted a portable device to display his business presentations.
+With this specific use case in mind, the device could easily be hooked up to TV’s and projectors via the Video and S-Video output.

 The Philips CD-i 370 is a very rare device, just like other portable CD-i players.
 Especially in working order.
-Probably because the professional market for the device was limited and it was introduced late in CD-i’s life cycle.
-Prices on eBay range from 600-1500 dollar and even for that amount of money almost all advertised 370’s have laser issues or screen problems.
+Probably because the professional market for the device was limited, and it was introduced late in CD-i’s life cycle.
+Prices on eBay range from 600 to 1500 dollars and even for that amount of money, almost all advertised 370’s have laser issues or screen problems.

 |Type||Professional portable player|

 |CPU||MC68341 (15 MHz)|